Meet Our Caring Team in Toronto

 drew

-Drew Blair, Aftercare Assistant
+Drew Blair, Aftercare Associate

-After a long journey from her home in Halifax, Nova Scotia, Drew Blair joined the Faithful Pet Memorial team as our Aftercare Assistant in August 2022.
+After a long journey from her home in Halifax, Nova Scotia, Drew Blair joined the Faithful Pet Memorial team in August 2022.
 With a lifelong passion for animals, Drew is the self-proclaimed Crazy Cat Lady of FPM, and is happy to provide aftercare services to so many well-loved pets and their families.
 Back home in Halifax, she completed her Bachelor of Fine Arts in painting at NSCAD U, and is thrilled to be using her love of art to carefully create memorial items for grieving families.
 When she was making her way through art school, she never could have anticipated this twist in her career path, though she is honoured and excited to have found such a great team to be a part of.

 Before moving to Toronto, she worked in funeral services for 2 years where she discovered her fondness for working in the industry.
 She finds incredible joy in working at FPM as the organization demonstrates great passion in empowering its employees and being conscious of its ecological footprint.
 Working with FPM has allowed Drew to continue in a career she finds meaningful while ensuring it aligns with her viewpoints.